Move your Blog from Blogger To WordPress without losing traffic

 This will help redirect traffic from your old site to your new site.

-13. Check your work: is your feed directing properly, the links on your new site, the redirect on your old site?
+13. Check your work: is your feed directing correctly, the links on your new site, the redirect on your old site?
 Fix what isn’t working.

 15. If anything goes haywire – call an expert stat.